grafana/google-sheets-datasource/docs/sources/configure.md

 1. Ignore the **Service account permissions** and **Principals with access** sections, just click **Done**.
 1. Click into the details for the service account, navigate to the **Keys** tab, and click **Add Key**.
 Choose key type **JSON** and click **Create**.
 A JSON key file will be created and downloaded to your computer.
 1. Upload or drag this file into the **JWT Key Details** section of the data source configuration.
 1. Grant the service account [access to resources](#granting-access-to-the-service-account-used-with-jwt-authentication) as appropriate.

 ### Authenticate with an API key

-If a spreadsheet is [shared publicly](#sharing) on the internet the request doesn't need to be authorized, but does need to be accompanied by an identifier - which is the API key.
+If a spreadsheet is [shared publicly](#sharing) on the internet the request doesn't need to be authorized, but does need to be accompanied by an identifier—which is the API key.

 To generate an API key: